aotimme/gocsv/README.md

 Arguments:

 - `--columns` (optional, shorthand `-c`) A comma-separated list of the columns to run replacements on.
 If no columns are specified, then replace runs the replacement operation on cells in every column.
 See [Specifying Columns](#specifying-columns) for more details.
 - `--regex` Regular expression to use to match against for replacement.
+See [Regular Expression Syntax](#regular-expression-syntax) for the syntax.
 - `--case-insensitive` (optional, shorthand `-i`) Use this flag to specify a case insensitive match for replacement rather than the default case sensitive match.
 - `--repl` String to use for replacement.